ha0ye/personal-website/content/project/MATSS.md

 title = "MATSS"

 # Project summary to display on homepage.
-summary = "R package for Macroecological Analysis of Time Series Structure
+summary = "R package for Macroecological Analysis of Time Series Structure"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "matss-preview.jpg"